GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 It is recommended to select the riskiest aspects of the system for the initial modeling and implementation.
-It is also often advised that modeling should be performed with the vision of the future evolution of the system, which may help to detect potential sources of variation, for which good domain knowledge may be necessary.
+It is also often advised that modeling should be performed with the vision of the future evolution of the system.
+This may help to detect potential sources of variation, for which good domain knowledge may be necessary.